markmuy40/SEI-65-Project-1/README.md

 >‘Everyone has a plan until they get punched in the mouth' - Mike Tyson

 I am better prepared for planning future projects, thinking about the detail and function structure.
-I planned a hybrid of pseudo code and looking back, they weren’t far off the actual coding.
+I planned a hybrid of pseudocode and looking back, they weren’t far off the actual coding.
 Making an ERD would set me up for planning functions better.

 By adding all the above into a project management tool, I would gain more time to reach the stretch goals.
 This goes back to the idea of spending quality time planning, so the sprint is more purposeful.